joshschmelzle/bcmc/README.md

 ## why

 Existing tools such as Multicast Hammer are platform specific and may have unsupported system dependencies on modern OSes. bcmc aims to be a free cross-platform tool that can be used from *unix or Windows.
+While bcmc aims to function cross platform, please note some optional features may not work on certain OSes.

 ## usage